 The Alfred E. Alquist Hospital Facilities Seismic Safety Act of 1983 (California Health & Safety Code § 129675, et seq.), establishes, under the jurisdiction of the Office of Statewide Health Planning and Development, a program of seismic safety building standards for certain hospitals constructed on and after March 7, 1973.
 In 2007, Senate Bill 306 added Health & Safety Code §130061.5, which authorizes qualified hospital owners, including city or county hospitals or hospitals that meet strict financial hardship criteria, to receive a seven year extension from the 2013 seismic safety deadline and instead require the hospitals to replace those buildings by January 1, 2020.

 Health & Safety Code §130061.5 specifies several different requirements that must be met for a hospital to receive relief from the retrofit or rebuilding deadlines of 2008 and 2013.

-See the conditions applicants must meet for the 2020 extension under the provisions of Health and Safety Code §130061.5
+The conditions applicants must meet for the 2020 extension are located in the provisions of Health and Safety Code §130061.5

 Senate Bill 499 (SB 499) (Chapter 601, Statutes of 2009): Amends Sections 130060 & 130061 and added Section 130022 to the Health and Safety Code.